noahsaso/ebiker/README.md

 ## How It Works

+1. **Auto-Load**: On page load, the app automatically requests your location if permissions were previously granted
-1. **Location Detection**: The app requests your browser location using the Geolocation API
+2. **Location Detection**: Uses the browser Geolocation API to find your current position
-2. **Data Fetching**: Fetches station information and real-time status from Citibike's GBFS API
+3. **Data Fetching**: Fetches station information and real-time status from Citibike's GBFS API
-3. **Distance Calculation**: Uses the Haversine formula to calculate distances from your location
+4. **Distance Calculation**: Uses the Haversine formula to calculate distances from your location
+5. **Smart Display**: Shows distances in feet (<0.3 mi) or miles, making it easy to gauge proximity
-4. **Filtering**: Filters stations based on your selected distance and minimum e-bikes
+6. **Filtering**: Filters stations based on your selected distance and minimum e-bikes (default: 3)
-5. **Display**: Shows up to 20 nearest stations with available e-bikes
+7. **Results**: Displays up to 20 nearest stations with available e-bikes, sorted by distance
+8. **Interactive Maps**: Click "View Map" to see each station's location in an inline embedded map

 ## API